Erik Stenbeck - Photography

 The Mountain We Climb

-Mountains - Impressions and Truth The mountains—majestic, immovable, eternal—appear profoundly different when seen in shifting light...
+The mountains—majestic, immovable, eternal—appear profoundly different when seen in shifting light, changing weather, or from a new...

 Stages